-- 1. Estimated total project cost: \$ 600,000 CDBG Funds requested: \$ 350,000 - 2.
-Funds from all other sources that will be available on or before October 1, 2025: \$250,000 (ARPA) - 3.
+1. Estimated total project cost: \$350,000 CDBG Funds requested: \$350,000 2.
+Funds from all other sources that will be available on or before October 1, 2025: \$ 80,000 3.
 How will budget shortfalls be addressed?
-Fewer houses will be repaired

-4. Are any additional funds for this project being requested from the City of San Marcos?
-YesX No If "yes", please describe type and amount requested: Type of funds requested: Fu NDING HISTORY 1.
+Fundraising , applying for other grants, and donations Are any additional funds for this project being requested from the City of San Marcos?
+YesxNo.
+If "yes", please describe type and amount requested: \$ Type of funds requested: Fu NDING HISTORY 1.
 Has your organization received CDBG funding in the past 5 years?
-X_YesNo 2.
-If yes, how were the funds used?
-This project request is submitted by the division that administers all CDBG funding, which is used for public services, park improvements, public infrastructure, and housing repair.
-Staff in this division also implement several CDBG-funded in-house programs, including Home Repair and Rehabilitation and Housing Demolition.
-3. Is the project complete?Yes X No If no, explain status and expected completion date: All past funding has been spent or reallocated to current projects.
-The City receives CDBG funding annually and is in process of spending the current allocations.
-Projects have varying completion dates.
-The current CDBG Home Repair and Rehabilitation funding is expected to be spent by the end of September, 2025.
+YesxNo If yes, how were the funds used? · · 3.
+Is the project complete?Yesx No If no, explain status and expected completion date: J .
+Expected completion date: June 2026.
+On 12/18/2024 the City of San Marcos conveyed the Mitchell Center over to the Calaboose African American History Museum as a complete rehab project.